-Greg Reihman is Lehigh University’s Associate Vice Provost, Director of the Center for Innovation in Teaching and Learning (CITL), Adjunct Professor of Philosophy, and co-director of the Mellon-funded Humanities Lab.
+Greg Reihman is Lehigh University’s Vice Provost for Library and Technology Services, Director of the Center for Innovation in Teaching and Learning (CITL), Adjunct Professor of Philosophy, and co-director of the Mellon-funded Humanities Lab.

 As Director of the CITL, he works together with other faculty and staff to foster excellence in teaching and learning.
 The Center includes the following areas: Faculty Development, Instructional Technology, Writing Across the Curriculum, Digital Scholarship, Research Computing, Distance Education & Online Operations, Learning Space Technology and Design.
 Greg has offered workshops on a wide range of topics, including active learning, project-based learning, fundamentals of effective teaching, teacher development for graduate students, inclusive teaching, effective integration of instructional technology, conducting classroom observations, digital humanities, principles of effective lecturing, and facilitating great discussions.